Tim3Game/altlife-site/helpPages/currency.md

 * Reward Points can be spent on faction/gang/business upgrades.
     * Once they are spent; they cannot be reclaimed.
 * Reward Points can be earned by simply staying logged into the server and being afk.
+* Currency can also be earned through various jobs.